VC

 Strategic Acqui-Hires

-In AI, ‘acqui-hires’ dominate smaller deals — buying a team and technology without paying full strategic value.
-Microsoft’s Inflection AI deal (hired the team, licensed IP) set a model.
+In AI, 'acqui-hires' dominate smaller deals — buying a team and technology without paying full strategic value.
+Microsoft's Inflection AI deal ($650M to hire the team and license IP) set the model.
 These structures avoid antitrust review while achieving the same talent acquisition goal.

 What does corporate development do at a tech company?